Eisenhower Matrix

 What is the Eisenhower Matrix?

 The Eisenhower Matrix is a four-quadrant prioritization method for structuring tasks by importance and urgency.
-Using this method, individuals and businesses adjust their to-do lists and schedule tasks using two criteria.
+This framework helps focus on high-impact activities, reduce distractions, and manage time more effectively.

-• Urgent and important: People sometimes refer to this quadrant as the do quadrant, meaning individuals should immediately attend to any tasks that fall into this category.
-Urgent and important tasks are time-sensitive, have clear consequences, and significantly affect everyone involved with these actions.
+• Urgent and important: People sometimes refer to this quadrant as the do quadrant, meaning individuals should attend to any tasks that fall into this category immediately.
+Urgent and important tasks are time-sensitive, carry clear consequences, and significantly affect everyone involved.

 • Important and not urgent: Quadrant two is the schedule quadrant.
 These tasks affect long-term goals, but they can be done at a later date or serve as part of a continuous process.
 Tasks in this category are not time-sensitive, but professionals should still be mindful of relevant due dates and timelines.